systechafrica/MSS-Documentation/docs/src/videotutorials/index.md

 ---
-title: FundMaster Administration Panel Videos
+title: FundMaster Admin Panel
 ---

-# FundMaster Administration Panel
+# FundMaster Admin Panel

 This categories of videos shows how different configurations and processes are done in the fundMaster Admin panel:

 <div class="videos-grid">
   <div v-for="video in videos" :key="video.id" class="video-item">
     <a @click="openModal(video)">